errbotio/err-backend-gitter/README.md

-This is a backend for Gitter (http://gitter.im) for err (http://errbot.net)
+This is a backend for Gitter (http://gitter.im) for err (http://errbot.net) 2.3.0-rc3 or newer.

 ## Installation